Skip to main content

 Recreation Program Fees

+The price of recreation classes, activities and camps will increase for all participants to match rising costs.
 The costs for non-residents will increase from 15% more than the resident fee, to 25% more.
 This increase more accurately reflects the total cost of operating these programs and prioritizes services for Vancouver residents.

 Recreation Scholarship Access